 If you are a woman who is always busy with work, you are sure to have encountered the problem that manicure takes too much time from more important things.
-That is the key reason that the majority of women today are seeking another solution that would be much less time-consuming than re-painting their nails each time they lose their perfect look, which is more often than in half a week.
+That is the key reason that most women today are seeking another solution that would be much less time-consuming than re-painting their nails each time they lose their perfect look, which is more often than in half a week.

-In fact, there are many: they are good for any length, even a very short one, durable (which means that they are ideal for women who are too much pressed for time to visit salons), hypoallergenic, and have absolutely no odor (which makes them perfect for allergic and pregnant women).
+In fact, there are many: they are good for any length, even a concise one, durable (which means that they are ideal for women who are too much pressed for time to visit salons), hypoallergenic, and have absolutely no odor (which makes them perfect for allergic and pregnant women).

-If you have mid-length or short nails, these options will be perfect for you because such nails will simply make your natural ones look more refined and attractive.
-Besides, if your nails are weak, they will be made stronger and their shape will improve considerably.
+If you have mid-length or short nails, these options will be perfect for you because such nails will make your natural ones look more refined and attractive.
+Besides, if your nails are weak, they will be made stronger, and their shape will improve considerably.
 Such nails do not add any length and are worn on free edges.

-The third type is a gel polish, often referred to as Shellac (which is actually only one product line of such polishes).
-This type is similar to hard gel nails but its form is weaker, which makes it being brushed easily over your nails (unlike your regular polish – but you will need a UV or LED lamp).
+The third type is gel polish, often referred to as Shellac (which is actually only one product line of such polishes).
+This type is similar to hard gel nails, but its form is weaker, making it brushed easily over your nails (unlike your regular polish – but you will need a UV or LED lamp).

 The best thing about this type is that it allows you to experiment with length regardless of your real one.
 Moreover, it can be easily removed and has unlimited color options!